rahmadialfon/PWR-CoreVisSquare/README.md

               fuel_to_moderator_ratio, core_radius, core_gap_scale)
 ```

+## Usage Examples in Jupyter Notebook

+There's an examples.ipynb that runs all three cases.
+Clone the repo and it should run smoothly.

 ## File Naming Conventions
 - Fuel assembly files: Must follow format `nPin_<description>.txt`
 - Guide tube or water rod in the FA visualizer must always be inputted as '0' or 'O' in the input map file